supaphol170/yolov8_senior_project/README.md

   ![Untitled](https://github.com/supaphol170/yolov8_senior_project/assets/124768326/f03cdbf8-6ed1-4d0b-88bf-511c2bba4348)
   - Install labelImg for crop image and classified and use to train model you own dataset by using this command : ``` pip install labelImg ```
   - Open labelImg on miniconda3 terminal by this command : ``` labelImg ```
-  - Choose file icon and scroll down until you see open dir(for you image as you download and want to use train) after you choose you have too click File icon again and scroll down until you see save dir(you choose path val/images for save image after you crop and classified)
+  - Choose file icon and scroll down until you see open dir(for you image as you download and want to use train) after you choose you have to click File icon again and scroll down until you see save dir(you choose path val/images for save image after you crop and classified)
   - When you crop and classified finished you have to create file name.yaml(name is depend on you) for use in data when you train model
   - You have to see Folder you look like this
     ```bash